danfuzz/bayou/doc/development.md

 Bayou uses [Node](https://nodejs.org) on the server side, and it uses [npm](https://npmjs,com) for module management.
 Install both of these if you haven't already done so.
-As of this writing, the bulk of development and testing have been done using `node` version 7, and `npm` versions 3 and 4.
+As of this writing, the bulk of development and testing have been done using `node` versions 7 and 8, and `npm` version 4.
-Notably, the server code is _not_ expected to run on `node` versions earlier than 6, and soon (probably some time in 2017) it will require version 7 or 8.
+Notably, the server code is _not_ expected to run on `node` versions earlier than 7, and it may soon (probably some time in 2017) require version 8.

 To build and run, say: